From £2,495 per person

 Two nights in an intimate local hotel surrounded by wilderness close to Udawalawe NP.

-Early morning and afternoon jeep safaris in Udawalawe NP, which is renowned for its outstanding scenic beauty and wealth of animal species, particularly mammals and birds.
+All-day jeep safari in Udawalawe NP, which is renowned for its outstanding scenic beauty and wealth of animal species, particularly mammals and birds.
 The park is centred on the large Udawalawe Reservoir, fed by the Walawe Ganga that originates in the southern Hill Country.
 Of all Sri Lanka's national parks, this best rivals the savanna reserves of Africa, with herds of elephants, wild buffaloes and sambar deer, and leopards.
 There are about 500 elephants in the park in herds of up to 100 individuals.
 Udawalawe NP is known to be the best place to see wild elephants in Sri Lanka, because of the elephant-proof fence surrounding the reserve, which prevents elephants from getting out and cattle from getting in.
 There are also populations of spotted and barking deer as well as wild boar.
 Other mammals include toque macaque and common langur monkeys, silver-backed jackals, sloth bears, toddy and civet cats, and mongooses.
 For bird watchers, there are large numbers of warblers, together with the usual low country birds in forested areas, and a variety of raptors.
 Water birds found on the reservoir include rare visitors and breeding residents such as the Indian cormorant and osprey.
 Notable endemic species are the Sri Lanka spurfowl and junglefowl, Malabar pied hornbill, Sri Lanka grey hornbill, and the brown-capped babbler.

 Continue to Tissamaharama.